11 Things To Know Before You Pierce Your Cartilage

 Of the wide range of body modifications and piercings out there, cartilage piercings — basically, piercings anywhere else on the ear but the actual earlobe — are some of the most common procedures outside of basic earlobe piercings.
 They are a unique experience in comparison to having an earlobe pierced — and they look super cool, too: Just ask stars like Ashley Graham, Keke Palmer, Rihanna, and even Beyoncé, who’ve all rocked the trend.

-As a newcomer to cartilage piercings (or a veteran who simply hasn't tackled the upper ear region), you may be wondering what to expect when you get a cartilage piercing.
+Of course, it’s only once you close Pinterest, and go to make your piercing appointment, that the fear of the unknown will start to creep in.
+You might be wondering what to expect when you get a cartilage piercing.
 Or, more specifically, will it hurt?
 And if so, for how long?
 Rest assured that your questions are valid — and necessary.
 Researching any kind of body modification in advance (including tattoos) is a critical part of the process, and it’s in this initial stage that you'll be able to decide whether you simply admire cartilage piercings on others, or if you're really committed to investing in one for yourself.

 For many people, tattoos and piercings become an itch that must be scratched, and getting a cartilage piercing is a great first step into the piercing world.
 Sure, earlobe piercings are where most of us start (remember Claire’s?), but an industrial or helix piercing is, well, kind of a big deal: It can seem daunting and maybe a bit intimidating.
 But once you've crossed that line, the leap to other piercings is much less scary.
 And after a few piercings, the pain of a tattoo doesn't seem half as bad.

 Nevertheless, it’s important to note that just like no two people will experience getting a tattoo in the same exact way, no two people will experience getting a cartilage piercing the same way.
 What’s super painful to someone might not be that bad for another person, for instance.
-In any case, there are a handful of universal truths about the cartilage piercing process.
-Read on for tried-and-true tips from experts before beginning the journey of bedazzling your ear.
+So, should you get a cartilage piercing?
+In any case, there are a handful of universal truths about the cartilage piercing process that can help you decide.
+Read on for everything you need to know about the process, according to piercing experts.

-2. Eat, Stay Hydrated, And Refrain From Alcohol
+3. Eat, Stay Hydrated, & Refrain From Alcohol

 If you’re anxious, it can be tempting to forgo food on the big day — or attempt to soothe your nerves by downing a glass of wine.
 But it’s important to prep your body for the procedure by keeping it in tip-top shape.
 Get plenty of rest the night before and eat something prior to heading to your appointment.
 Authority Tattoo recommends reaching for a snack rich in vitamin C (orange, anyone?) to help expedite the healing process.